If you are using binders to submit evidence for NAF you may want to checkout our NAF help page.

 You can then send an optional email to everyone to let them know that you are inviting them to collaborate.

 You can embed a binder onto your blog page, wiki page or website.
 To do this from within a binder,

 The binder icon will appear like this one on your web page:

 You can also embed an open binder in a web page.
 This may or may not look good depending upon how many tabs and sub tabs are in the binder.
 Binders with fewer tabs and sub tabs look better in a small window than binders with lots of tabs.
-Just follow the step above, but copy the code from the box labeled Embed an Open Binder:
+Just follow the step above, but copy the code from the box labeled Open Binder: